wp-plugins/wp-antivirus-site-protection/readme.txt

 them.
 Information about the files with suspicious codes will be sent to SiteGuarding server for extra analyze and for report generation.
 Generated report will be sent back to you (the copy of the report you will get by email)

+Please note: Plugin sends and receives the data to SiteGuarding.com API.

 == Installation ==